 For the gingerbread

-- 225g (9oz) gluten free plain flour (I am using Doves Farm)
+- 175g gluten free plain flour (I am using Doves Farm) – plus extra for dusting

 For the icing

-- Start by mixing the flour, sugar, ginger and bicarbonate of soda in a bowl.
+- Start by mixing the flour, xantham gum, ginger and spices in a bowl and set aside.

-- Cut out using a gingerbread man cookie cutter and keep rolling out until you have used up all the mixture.
+- Cut out using your gingerbread man cookie cutter (or other cutters if you prefer) and keep rolling out until you have used up all the mixture.

-- Place onto a greased baking tray, with a good distance between each gingerbread in case they expand slightly during baking.
-Bake for approx 20 minutes.
+- Carefully place onto a greased or lined baking tray, with a good distance between each gingerbread as they may expand slightly during baking.
+Bake for approximately 10-12 minutes until golden.
 Make sure your oven isn’t too hot, as they come out a lot better at a lower heat for a longer period of time (this may vary depending on your oven).

 Gingerbread men are so much fun to make and decorate, and baking is a perfect family activity for over the Christmas holidays!
-Just because you can’t eat gluten doesn’t mean you can’t have delicious gingerbreads just like everyone else and remember, you don’t just have to make gingerbread men, you could make stars, hearts, dogs – whatever shapes you like!
+Just because you can’t eat gluten doesn’t mean you can’t have delicious gingerbread just like everyone else.

-I hope you love this recipe just as much as I do and continue to enjoy the festive season!
+I hope you love this recipe just as much as I do and enjoy the festive season!